The School of English offers the following Masters (MA) programmes via web-based distance learning.

 All these programmes share the same modules.
 For information regarding which modules are tagged for specific programmes please refer to the Student Handbook.
 By default all modules are tagged for the Masters Modern English Language (MA MEL) programme, however, students on other programmes do have a wide range of choices.

-WE ARE NOW FULL FOR SEPTEMBER 2014 AND FOR FEBRUARY 2015 AND ARE CONSIDERING APPLICATIONS FOR SEPTEMBER 2014.
+WE ARE NOW FULL FOR SEPTEMBER 2014 AND FOR FEBRUARY 2015 AND ARE CONSIDERING APPLICATIONS FOR SEPTEMBER 2015.
 PLEASE APPLY AS EARLY AS POSSIBLE AS PLACES ARE LIMITED.

 English Studies (ES)